Shell1010/AQW-md/Faction Reputation Guides.md

 - Best way to do this is through the [**"Masterful Metallurgy"**](http://aqwwiki.wikidot.com/cysero-s-forge-s-quests) quest in [/forge](http://aqwwiki.wikidot.com/forge).
 	- Do the **"Mine Crafting"** quest in [/necropolis](http://aqwwiki.wikidot.com/necropolis) and obtain iron daily.
 	- This stacks to 10 and you can turn these in during a rep boost/server rep boost for the best yield.
-- Alternatively if you have a lot of gold you can complete the [**"Interprid Investing"**](http://aqwwiki.wikidot.com/cysero-s-forge-s-quests) quest, this requires around 30 million gold with both server and rep boost on, however can require a lot more if this is not the case.
+- Alternatively if you have a lot of gold you can complete the [**"Interprid Investing"**](http://aqwwiki.wikidot.com/cysero-s-forge-s-quests) quest
+	- Requires around 30 million gold if you have boosts and server boosts both active